datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins-aliases.md

 - "Employ joins to combine data from two tables."
 - "Apply functions to manipulate individual values."
 - "Employ aliases to assign new names to items in a query."
+keypoints:
+- "Use the `JOIN` command and `ON` or `USING` keywords to combine data from two tables."
+- "Regular `JOIN` returns only matching rows.
+Other join commands provide different behavior, e.g., `LEFT JOIN` retains all rows of the table on the left side of the command."
+- "`IFNULL` allows you to specify a value to use in place of `NULL`, which can help in joins"
+- "`NULLIF` can be used to replace certain values with `NULL` in results"
+- "Many other functions like `IFNULL` and `NULLIF` can operate on individual values."
+- "Aliases can help shorten long queries.
+To write clear and readible queries, use the `AS` keyword when creating aliases."
 ---

 ## Learning Objectives